SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://static.vecteezy.com/system/resources/previews/021/392/820/original/incentive-reward-or-bonus-to-motivate-employee-on-hard-working-to-reach-success-company-benefit-job-promotion-or-employee-program-concept-business-people-run-on-giant-hand-to-grab-carrot-stick-vector.jpg)

 This also makes the reward feel valuable to someone because they earned it, they were chosen for this slot because of their dedication to the soc.
 As long as this threat of no freeloading is followed, it remains as an incentive since there are tournaments around the year.
 If you were ineligible for one tournament you can just earn the reward of the next tournament.
-The issue here is that this makes Debsoc sessions look like a chore, but at least people will come to a session and then remember how fun sessions are.
+The drawback here is that this makes Debsoc sessions look like a chore, but at least people will come to a session and then remember how fun sessions are.
 (Like some people who experience the thrill of solving an academic question, yet still procrastinate starting to solve the questions.)
 It also makes people feel like they're working towards something, every session is bringing them closer to a tournament.

 (We did this occasionally and made it such that if you didn't qualify for a tournament but really wanted to come, you could pay out of your own pocket.
 The Debsoc didn't owe you money because you weren't really a contributing member to the soc, since you didn't assist in its activity through sessions.)